xonixx/xonixx.github.io/bytebeat_gawk.md

 gawk: cmd. line:1: fatal: xor: argument 2 negative value -5 is not allowed
 ```

+***

+I wondered -- is it possible to emulate in GAWK the bitwise logic on negative numbers according to C and other languages?

+I knew that GAWK internally works with numbers using double-precision floating points (`double` in C).
+If we take a look at a [binary representation of doubles](https://en.wikipedia.org/wiki/Double-precision_floating-point_format#IEEE_754_double-precision_binary_floating-point_format:_binary64) we'll find that they use 53 bits of precision which is far more than 32 bits needed to represent `int`.
+So it should be absolutely possible to emulate binary operations on (signed) `int`-s on top of `double` representation.

+First step here is to understand how signed (or, particularly, negative) integers are represented in binary form.

 - TODO gawk bitwise functions + the problem with them
   - https://lists.gnu.org/archive/html/bug-gawk/2023-03/msg00005.html